 In essence, fresh nutmeg is aromatic, strong-tasting, and flavorful.
 The reliable, super-fragrant flavor ensures the best-tasting dishes.
 Thus, when you crave a full, unfettered nutmeg punch in your recipe, this version is just the ticket!

 On the other hand, pre-ground nutmeg loses its potency over time, which is better for use in strongly spiced dishes like carrot cakes.
 For busy cooks with little time to spare, packaged nutmeg has many perks: it’s easy to use, convenient, and often affordable.

 Nutmeg vs. Mace – A Tale Of The Two Spices

-Let’s drill into the similarity and differences between nutmeg and mace.
-Did you know that nutmeg and mace are sibling spices?
+Let’s drill into the similarities and differences between nutmeg and mace.
+Did you know that nutmeg and mace are sibling species?

 That’s right!
 Both of them are derived from the seeds of the nutmeg tree.
 In which, nutmeg comes from the pit of the fruit, whereas mace is the red webbing surrounding the pit.

 Generally, these two sibling spices have the same sensory qualities.
 However, the taste of mace is likely spicier and more pungent that resembles bright orange and saffron.